dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.4.0 (NOT YET RELEASED)

+#### New Features:
+* You can add your house information favorites on the homepage now.
+Add the line `favorites_homepage: 'true'` to your `global.yaml` file.
+* Add option to remove the header in more_page addons.
+Use `show_header: 'false'`, this variable is not required and true by default.

 #### Changes:

 * **Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
 If you use rooms with Font Awesome (FAS/FAR) icons you need to replace them with Material Design (MDI) icons!!
 (If you want to use FA icons, please look [here](../how-tos/how-to-choose-icon.md)).**